cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   an array of bytes `x` to a random element of `GG`.
 The map should be implemented in such a way that it is computationally difficult for any adversary that receives: `R = HashToGroup(x)` without knowing `x` to reverse the mapping.
-For an example of such a mapping to prime-order (sub)groups of elliptic curves, see
+For an example of such a mapping to prime-order (sub)groups of elliptic curves, see {{I-D.irtf-cfrg-hash-to-curve}}.
-  {{I-D.irtf-cfrg-hash-to-curve}}.

-Note that prime-order groups also define an inverse function such that the following property holds:

-- for any `A` in `GG` there exists `-A` where `A + (-A) = (-A) + A = I`.

-However, we don't explicit use of the inverse property in our protocol, and so we don't explicitly assume these properties within the public API.
 Lastly, for any scalar `r` that is an element of the galois field of scalars `GF(p)` associated with `GG`, we assume it is always written in network-order byte array format for the purpose of providing wherever it is supplied as an input or give as an output of a function.

 ### Group instantiations